NomicFoundation/hardhat/README.md

 The configuration is defined in `sool-config.js` at the root of the project, and is loaded on-demand when the environment is required.
 When this file is imported Web3 and the tasks' DSL are available in `global`, and the built-in tasks already defined.

 The user-provided config overrides a default configuration that can be found in `src/default-config.js`.
-The absolute path to the root of the project is also set as `config.root`.
+The absolute path to the root of the project is also set as `config.paths.root`.

 User defined tasks should be declared in the configuration file.
 If any of their names clashes with a built-in task's name, the user-defined one will be used.